Motor starting case studies

-The spread sheet performs an iterative calculation based on pre-start load inputs and starting motor data.
-Detailed analysis may be performed with the help of available softwares.
+The spreadsheet performs an iterative calculation based on pre-start load inputs and starting motor data.
+The detailed analysis may be performed with the help of available software.

-- Motor starting analysis are generally performed for the largest motor connected to a switchboard.
+- Motor starting analyses are generally performed for the largest motor connected to a switchboard.

-- For worst case results, motor starting analysis are generally performed considering the weakest source.
+- For worst-case results, motor starting analyses are generally performed considering the weakest source.

-- Considering the above two facts, any given electrical network, where a starting analysis of a motor is required, can be reduced to a simplified network consisting of a source (generator/s or grid), the starting motor (largest motor), the running motor/s (second largest motor/s or motor of same rating as the largest motor under study) and other loads lumped together.
+- Considering the above two facts, any given electrical network, where a starting analysis of a motor is required, can be reduced to a simplified network consisting of a source (generator/s or grid), the starting motor (largest motor), the running motor/s (second largest motor/s or motor of the same rating as the largest motor understudy) and other loads lumped together.

 - Generator/s: The details of one generator shall be entered.
-If there are more than one generator of identical rating, these can be modeled simply by enter the number of generator in parallel.
+If there is more than one generator of identical rating, these can be modeled simply by entering the number of the generator in parallel.

-- Grid: The details of grid shall be entered
+- Grid: The details of the grid shall be entered

 - Transformer/s: The details of one transformer shall be entered.
-If there are more than one transformer of identical rating, these can be modeled simply by enter the number of transformer in parallel.
+If there is more than one transformer of identical rating, these can be modeled simply by entering the number of the transformer in parallel.

-- The spread sheet considered either the “Generator/s” or the “Grid” supply for the motor starting analysis.
-The “source for the motor starting analysis” can be selected by the use via the drop down menu.
+- The spreadsheet considered either the “Generator/s” or the “Grid” supply for the motor starting the analysis.
+The “source for the motor starting analysis” can be selected via the drop-down menu.
 The selection automatically simulates switching “ON” or “OFF” the respective source breaker.